Logo_Color

 Where SPM falls short for UK public sector P3M

-• Designed for Agile/DevOps portfolio management not MoP, IPA or Green Book governance
+• Designed for Agile/DevOps portfolio management not MoP, Green or Teal Book governance and guidance

 UK governance framework alignment requires significant SI customisation not native